 TDM C DLL

 NI offers the TDM C DLL as a free download.
 It contains the necessary functions for reading and writing TDMS files from any application development environment that is flexible enough to enable DLL communication.
-To download the DLL and corresponding examples for free, see TDM C DLL.
+To download the DLL and corresponding examples for free, download the TDM C DLL from the attachments section of this page.

 Figure 8.
 The TDM C DLL is a free interface to TDMS files that you can use in third-party environments.